Hook Creator

 Hook types

-agent-type hooks spawn a subagent.
-The spawned subagent inherits the session’s permissionMode.
+For agent-type hooks: the spawned subagent inherits the session’s permissionMode.
 Never configure the parent session with --dangerously-skip-permissions just to avoid hook permission prompts — use a narrow permissionMode: acceptEdits on the hook’s agent definition instead.

 📄